 The answer to this question depends on the type of succulents you have.
 Some succulents, such as cacti, require full sun to grow and bloom properly.

 Others, like echeverias, will do fine in partial sun or shade.
-In general, most succulents prefer at least four hours of direct sunlight per day.
+In general, most succulents prefer at least four hours of bright, indirect sunlight per day.

-However, if you live in an area with very hot summers, it’s best to give your succulents some afternoon shade to prevent them from getting sunburned.
+However, if you live in an area with very hot summers, it’s best to give your succulents some midday and afternoon shade to prevent them from getting sunburned.

 If you’re not sure how much sun your succulent needs, the best thing to do is to start with a little bit of sun and then slowly increase the amount of time it spends in direct sunlight.

 This will help your plant get acclimated to the light and prevent it from being damaged by too much sun.
-Just be sure to always keep an eye on your succulent and make sure it’s not getting too much or too little sun.
+Just be sure to always keep an eye on your succulent and make sure the leaves are not getting sunburned.

 Do you have a succulent that seems to be struggling?
 It might be because it’s not getting the right amount of sun.
 If you think your plant could use more light, try moving it to a brighter spot.